paylogic/developer.paylogic.com/README.rst

 License
 -------

-This work is licensed under a `Creative Commons Attribution-ShareAlike 3.0 Unported License`_.
+This work is licensed under the `Creative Commons Attribution-ShareAlike 3.0 Unported License`_.

 ..
 External references: